Three Months Until Your EBC Trek? Get Training

 Is all the training and the tedious list necessary?
 I trekked all the way to Gorak Shep without a blister and with very little in the way of aches and pains thanks to our training.
 Put “Trek to Everest Base Camp” as your Fitness Challenge or on your bucket list.
 You won’t regret it and it maybe it will be one the best things you do.
 Chances are you will do it again.
 Trekking in Nepal is addictive.

-Have I got you considering an Everest Base Camp Trek?
-Want to more more?
+Are you considering an Everest Base Camp Trek?
+Want to know more?
 Here is the last place you will sleep on the trail…..
 The Last Lodges at Gorak Shep

 January 2015 – school holidays and a cool January

 4… Walk Waterfall Gully to My Lofty (Adelaide)